Other fun tidbits...

 Why do you think 1:1 coaching is effective?

-Over the course of 3, 6 or 12 months, we work together to inch the client closer and closer to developing good habits (behaviours) that support their goals.
 There's a process (a system) to follow with the end goal of having the client truly identify with the goal they seek to become.
 All this to say, for some people, it takes more guidance, commitment, consistency and accountability to beat the odds, which is why I believe 1:1 coaching works really well for these clients.
 Sometimes, you just need a wing woman!

 What are three words people closest to you would use to describe you?